By Michael Ormsby

-One learning skill that can help you study to learn faster and better, and to get a GED diploma quicker, is taking notes.
-Taking notes can help you stay focused on what you’re studying, help you actively think about what you’re learning, and give you study materials to review later.
+One learning skill that can help you study to learn faster and better, and to get a GED certificate more quickly, is taking notes.
+Taking notes can help you stay focused on what you're studying, help you actively think about what you're learning, and give you study materials to review later.
 Have you ever thought about how you take notes, though?
 What will help you learn and remember easiest?
 Here are some tips.

 Use pictures!
 Words aren't always the best way to make notes.
 Use arrows, boxes, pictures, or symbols to connect ideas, remember how things relate to each other, or picture what something is like.
 Remember the saying, "A picture is worth a thousand words"?
 It can be true in note taking.
 Pictures and diagrams can help you remember the information better and make more sense of it.